 For more information and a list of payment types, see the ATO’s ordinary time earnings checklist.

 You are not required to pay SG on an employee’s earnings above the ‘maximum contribution base’ limit.

 The maximum contribution base for 2023/24 is $62,270 per quarter.
 The maximum quarterly SG you would therefore need to pay is $6,849.70 (11% x $62,270) for each employee.Superannuation Guarantee Contribution Calculator

 For help working out how much super you must contribute for your eligible employees.

-As part of the government’s ‘Stronger Super’ legislation, employer SG contributions will increase in gradual increments from 1 July 2021, reaching 12% on 1 July 2025.
+As part of the government’s ‘Stronger Super’ legislation, employer SG contributions will increase in gradual increments, reaching 12% on 1 July 2025.

 The table below details the increases: